cw-ec/reports_creation/README.md

 production of all reports is complete the script will export all pdf files in the scratch directory to the directory specified in the 'export_directory' parameter in the workflow file.
 Note that the scratch directory gets deleted everytime the script is run.
 The tool will overwrite existing versions of a report if a new one is generated.

+#### Outputs

+1.)
+PDF and XLSX files sorted by fed in the given export directory 2.)
+A log file containing all the messages that were printed to the cmd window.
+This serves as a record of the process and
+    allows the user to check for errors after processing.
+This file will be located in the logs folder at the root of this repository and all log files will use this naming convention: <date_of_processing>.log with the date following the YYYY-MM-DD convention.

+### Zip Outputs

+This tool is responsible for creating an organized zip file of all the products produced by the map series and report creation projects.
+The output of this tool is a .zip file per FED that contains both maps and reports for the consumption of both internal and external clients.
+This tool should only be run after all other tools are finished processing as it requires all products to be available at runtime.

+This tool will place the produced .zip files in a directory as specified in the workflow .zip.
+It is imperative that the user ensure that none of these files are open BEFORE running the tool as a permission error will cause the tool to fail and require processing to start over again.

+The process for running this tool is similar to the other tools previously described in this section.
+Please follow the directions below to best use this tool:

+1.)
+Open the cmd window (<kbd>⊞ Win</kbd> then type cmd)

+2.)
+Navigate to the root directory of this repository.
+The recommended path for this is c:\\reports_creation to keep the
+    path as short as possible.

+3.)
+Activate the tool by creating a command using the following formula:

+    python <tool name .py> <path to workflow>

+An example of a valid command for the data download tool using a workflow file called zip_ex.json which is located in the workflows folder of this repository would look as follows:

+    python zip_output.py .\\workflows\\zip_ex.json

+4.)
+Once the command is constructed hit <kbd>⏎ Enter</kbd> to run it.

+5.)
+If the command was valid the tool will run.
+While running the tool will produce a series of messages to give you an update on what is processing as well as a timestamp for when that process started.
+There are three types of messages that can appear in the console:

+- INFO: Informational messages on the current action the tool is performing
+- WARNING: Something occurred that was outside the normal parameters of the tool but did not inhibit processing.
+An example of the common warning for this tool is No data available for the specified FED.
+- ERROR: Something occurred that was significant enough to inhibit processing.

+#### Outputs

+On a successful run of the tool the following outputs will be produced:

+1.)
+A .zip file for each FED that contains all map and report files that were available in the provided directories when
+    the tool was run.
+2.)
+A log file containing all the messages that were printed to the cmd window.
+This serves as a record of the process and
+    allows the user to check for errors after processing.
+This file will be located in the logs folder at the root of this repository and all log files will use this naming convention: <date_of_processing>.log with the date following the YYYY-MM-DD convention.